0xcadams/drizzle-zero/README.md

 ## Drizzle + ZQL adapters

 Use your existing Drizzle database connection with Zero on the server via lightweight adapters.
-These provide a minimal `query(sql, params)` API, and access to the underlying Drizzle transaction when you need it.
+These provide access to the underlying Drizzle transaction inside a Zero server mutator.

+This lets you do things like update server-only tables outside of Zero, perform queries/updates that may not be easy in ZQL, or reuse Drizzle code between external server logic and Zero mutators.

 ### node-postgres